cameronjacoby/dart/README.md

-# D A R T
+# Dart

-DART allows job seekers to search and discover open positions in web and mobile development.
+Dart allows job seekers to search and discover open positions in web and mobile development.
 Companies can create accounts to post current job openings.

 ## Motivation